Frequently asked questions – Covid-19

 • Sharing items with a COVID-19 case and not washing or sanitizing your hands afterwards.

-• Sitting in front of, behind or next to the positive case on the bus, in class or in the office.
+• Sitting in next to the positive case on the bus.

 • Providing direct care for covid-19 patients without using proper personal protective equipment.